Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: On Deep Boolean Function Learnability

 \section{On Deep Boolean Function Learnability}

-Already in his seminal PAC learning paper \cite{Valiant84}, Valiant highlighted the importance of knowledge representation and the relationship with logic and the design of machine learning systems: ``...[the] remaining design choice that has to be made is that of knowledge representation.
+This section presents the fundamental concepts and definitions on boolean learnability, as well as related work.
+In the seminal PAC learning paper, \citet{Valiant_1984} highlighted the importance of knowledge representation and the relationship with logic and the design of machine learning systems: ``...[the] remaining design choice that has to be made is that of knowledge representation.
 Since our declared aim is to represent general knowledge, it seems almost unavoidable that we use some kind of logic rather than, for example, formal grammars or geometrical constructs. [...] we shall represent concepts as Boolean functions of a set of propositional variables.
 The recognition algorithms that we attempt to deduce will be therefore Boolean circuits or expressions.''
-Over the years, machine learning and automated reasoning (in A.I., knowledge representation and reasoning too) followed separate methodologies as pointed out by Kautz and described in more detail in \cite{Garcez_2008}.
+Over the years, machine learning, and knowledge representation and reasoning too followed separate methodologies \citep{Garcez_2008,BesoldGBBDHKLLPPPZ21}.

-In this paper, we use Classical Propositional Logic (\emph{PL}) with the usual set of logical connectives $\{ \lnot, \land, \lor \}$.
-A Boolean Formula (\emph{BF}) is a \emph{string} in the language of the \emph{PL}.
+We use Classical Propositional Logic (\emph{PL}) with the usual set of logical connectives $\{ \lnot, \land, \lor \}$.
+A boolean formula (\emph{BF}) is a \emph{string} in the \emph{PL} language.
 It can be recursively defined as: (i) a literal, which is a variable or a negated variable, (ii) a conjunction, which is a set of \emph{BF}s separated by $\land$, or (iii) a disjunction, which is a set of formulas separated by $\lor$.
-A Boolean function is the function $f: \{0,1\}^k \to \{0,1\}$ defined by a Boolean formula.
+A boolean function is the function $f: \{0,1\}^k \to \{0,1\}$ defined by a boolean formula.
 It takes as arguments an assignment for every variable in the formula and returns a value - zero or one - according to the semantics of the connectives in the formula.
-An evaluation of a \emph{BF} is the result of calculating the Boolean function associated with it.
+An evaluation of a \emph{BF} is the result of computing the boolean function associated with it.
 A Conjunctive Normal Form (CNF) is a specific type of \emph{BF}, where the formula is expressed as a conjunction of one or more clauses, which are disjunctions of literals.
 A k-CNF is a CNF where each clause has no more than k literals.
 Every \emph{BF} can be transformed into a logically equivalent CNF; and every CNF can be converted into a logically equivalent k-CNF (for $k \geq 3$).